iotexproject/depin-tutorials/README.md

 # ioid-tutorial

 - **[esp32-device-registration](/esp32-device-registration)**: Implements a basic ioID application flow for an ESP32 firmware.
-It verifies whether the device is already registered and initiates either the registration flow or the normal operation flow accordingly.
+It verifies whether the device is already registered on IoTeX and initiates either the registration flow or the normal operation flow accordingly.